 We support the current North Dakota state brand program operated by the North Dakota Stockmen's Association and its use as a legally recognized form of identification and livestock proof of ownership.

 We support the use of high frequency electronic tags for federally mandated livestock traceability programs.

 We believe any animal identification program should be voluntary and market-driven.
 We oppose any and all attempts to make it a mandatory, government-run program.

 General Animal Ag

-We support labeling of U.S. beef through the channels of free enterprise and entrepreneurship rather than a government mandated Country of Origin Labeling (COOL) program.
+We support labeling of U.S. commodities through the channels of free enterprise and entrepreneurship rather than a government mandated program.